-In Brussels, the BEP (Building Energy Performance) regulations require owners to comply with a certain level of thermal insulation for buildings where work is being carried out.
+In Brussels, the EPB (Energy Performance of Buildings) regulations require owners to comply with a certain level of thermal insulation for buildings where work is being carried out.

 These regulations apply to any heated and/or air-conditioned building where construction, reconstruction or transformation work requiring an urban planning permit is carried out.